An African safari is the ultimate bucket list trip, so you want to make sure you go at the right time.

 Let’s face it, who doesn’t want to go mountain gorilla trekking in Uganda?
 If you do, it’s probably worth heading to Bwindi Impenetrable National Park, a rainforest that nearly half of the world’s mountain gorilla population calls home.
 The peak period to travel tends to be June through to September when skies are clear, there is less rain and more sunshine.
 BUT traveling in the low season of November is a great opportunity to make the most of competitive prices, including permits which are almost half the price.
 (Permits in Uganda are seasonal, as opposed to Rwanda’s year-round flat-price ones.)

 This low season also takes place in March and April and the pay-off is well worth it.
 Why?
 Well, as Jenny, Intrepid’s Africa Product Manager puts it, “Without the crowds you could find yourself trekking the gorillas with as little as 2 or 3 other people”.
 She adds that “it’s unlikely to rain all day.
 You’ll get a downpour at some stage each day, or even light rain on and off, but there are plenty of blue sky days as well.”

 Explore the Ugandan rainforest and more on this incredible 21-day trip.
 Or, if you’re pressed for time, check out this 4-day gorilla short break in Uganda.

 A note on the rainy season: don’t dismiss it!

 Generally distinguished as the low season in Africa, the ‘green season’ is characterized by frequent rains.
 It’s a great option for travelers who can live with a bit of rain, and a bit more of a challenge when it comes to animal spotting.
 The vegetation is thick, and the grass high making wildlife harder to spot, and water is plenty so you don’t get a lot of animals congregating around waterholes.

-Ready to explore Africa by safari?
-Check out our wide range of small group trips there.
+Ready to explore Africa on safari?
+Check out our wide range of small group trips.